by Collyn Rivers – Updated May 2020

 Safe toilet chemicals are essential, but some toilet chemicals kill essential bacteria in septic and environmental systems: some are toxic – this article explains all.

-To safely dispose of toilet waste is a major problem for caravan and motorhome owners who free camp.
+To safely dispose of toilet waste is a major problem for travel trailer and motorhome owners who free camp.
 Safe toilet chemicals are essential as faecal matter endangers humans.
 Many toilet chemicals, however, contain non-biodegradable content.
 Worse, they kill essentially needed bacteria in ‘long drop’ and septic systems.

 Safe toilet chemicals